RinKuzu Blog

 Bloom's Taxonomy: Six Levels of Cognitive Demand

+In 1956, Benjamin Bloom published a taxonomy of educational objectives, later revised by Anderson and Krathwohl (2001).
 The cognitive process levels — which RinKuzu uses for question generation — are:

 Why Practicing All Six Levels Matters